jnmclarty/WhitePaper/README.md

 | `expirationTimestamp`                | `uint256`                 | Unix timestamp of the time at which this order will no longer be valid if unfilled.

 All together, a debt order is considered ready for submission if attached to it are:

 1. The debtor's ECDSA signature of the debtor/creditor commitment hash. (required unless the debtor is the address submitting the order to the Dharma smart contracts)
 2. The underwriter's ECDSA signature of the underwriter commitment hash (if no underwriter is present, or the underwriter is submitting the order to the Dharma smart contracts, this is not required)
 3. The creditor's ECDSA signature of the debtor/creditor commitment hash. (required unless the creditor is the address submitting the order to the Dharma smart contracts)

 ## Debt Issuance Process

 Any party that possesses a valid debt order with the requisite attached signatures can fill the order by submitting it to the Dharma smart contracts.
-Submitting the debt order to the Dharma smart contracts kick starts a mechanism, described below, in which a debt agreement token is minted and synchronously swapped with the principal amount.
+Submitting the debt order to the Dharma smart contracts start a process described below, in which a debt agreement token is minted and atomically swapped with the principal amount.
 We will refer to arrangements in which a debtor fills a complete debt order as **Debtor-Filler Order Submissions** and arrangements in which a creditor fills a complete order as **Creditor-Filler Order Submissions**.

 ### Creditor-Filler Order Submissions